Singapore's non-oil exports fall 20.6% in December; third straight month of decline

 NODX TO TOP 10 MARKETS DECLINE

-Exports to the top 10 markets as a whole declined in December, though exports to South Korea and Japan rose.
+NODX to Singapore's top 10 markets as a whole declined in December, although exports to Japan and South Korea rose 6.8 per cent and 14.3 per cent respectively.

 China, Indonesia and Hong Kong were the largest contributors to the drop.